Scientific Advisory Committee (SAC)

 Steven Kamper trained as physiotherapist at the University of Sydney and worked treating patients in musculoskeletal practice before completing his PhD at the George Institute in 2011.
-He has appointments as Senior Research Fellow at the George Institute for Global Health and Adjunct Scientists at the VU University, Amsterdam.
-Dr Kamper has 85 articles published in peer-reviewed journals and presented his work on more than 40 occasions in 10 countries, his work is published in top ranking general medical (BMJ, Mayo Clinic Proceedings, PLOS Med) and specialist journals (Pain, Journal of Physiotherapy).
+He has appointments as Principal Research Fellow at the School of Public Health, University of Sydney, and Adjunct Scientist at the VU University, Amsterdam.
+Dr Kamper has over 100 articles published in peer-reviewed journals and presented his work on more than 50 occasions in 10 countries, his work is published in top ranking general medical (BMJ, Mayo Clinic Proceedings, PLOS Med) and specialist journals (Pain, Journal of Physiotherapy).
 He is the co-founder of the International Collaboration of Early Career Researchers (www.theicecream.org), an initiative aimed at connecting and supporting junior researchers in the health care field, and research fellow of the Physiotherapy Database (www.pedro.org.au) responsible for education and training.
 His primary research interest is in musculoskeletal pain in children, particularly with reference to in the interaction between musculoskeletal pain and broader health risk factors such as overweight, smoking, alcohol misuse and poor mental health.
 His experience includes in design, conduct and reporting of prognostic studies, RCTs, systematic reviews, clinimetric analyses and studies exploring the mechanisms of action.

 Dr James McAuley (NSW)

-Dr James McAuley is a psychologist and Senior Research Scientist at NeuRA where he is the Director of NeuRA Pain Clinics and the NeuRA Pain Hub.
-He holds a conjoint Senior Lecturer position at UNSW and honorary Senior Research Fellowship at the George Institute for Global Health.
+Dr James McAuley is a psychologist, A/Prof at UNSW and Senior Research Scientist at NeuRA where he is a Director of the NeuRA Pain Research, Education and Management Program.
+He is chair of SPRiNG, the NSW network for pain PhD students/ECRs, chair of the back pain group of STREAM Health, a CAG of SPHERE and a member of the scientific advisory group of ANZMUSC.
 His research interests include understanding the causes of acute and chronic low back pain.

 Professor Lisa Stamp